 Our website is visited by millions of people from around the globe in a calendar year; along the way they request over 100 million pages a year.
 In many ways the website, collectively, and all of the college, departmental and unit sites that make it up ... in many ways it IS the university to anyone who has never set foot on campus.
 So it needs to be really good; and not just "it was really good once," but it IS really good, particularly when judged against the best sites of its time.
 Accordingly, it must evolve.

-We've kept many of version 4's visual cues in place, such as navigation in a red ribbon, but we're merging more and more from the mobile experience into the desktop experience.
-First, let's go over differences; things that may require an adjustment or re-think on the part of users.
-On your part.
+For Framework 5, we kept many of version 4's visual cues in place, such as navigation in a red ribbon, but we merged more and more from the mobile experience into the desktop experience.

 Accordingly, it must evolve.